Pepperi-Addons/widgets/README.md

   }
 }

--In order to get the value for the second place of controls: Object.Controls.[1] -In order to get the value for the ModificationDate: Object.TimeStamps.ModificationDate
+- In order to get the value for the second place of controls: Object.Controls.[1]
+- In order to get the value for the ModificationDate: Object.TimeStamps.ModificationDate

--This logic is modeled after ['json-path'] (https://www.npmjs.com/package/jsonpath) according to product requirements
+- This logic is modeled after ['json-path'] (https://www.npmjs.com/package/jsonpath) according to product requirements

 ## Block
 - The block itself has no UI